 LBFC also works closely with Inner City Ministries and Fred Newkirk with an extensive ministry to homeless and very low-income people in Long Beach.
 The church is multi-ethnic and (as of 2010) our strength is in our young adult generation, with a baby boom underway.
 Susie and I once stayed at one of those bed and breakfast places where the hosts ask you questions at mealtime to get conversation going.
 We were asked what we would change about our lives if we won the lottery.
 We looked at each other and answered, “Nothing!”
 God is good and we are exceedingly glad to be where he is working and has called us to be.
 Susie is now Executive Director of Fiscal Services at Long Beach Unified School District, a stressful job in these economic times.

 Both Susie and I were part of Orthodox Friends churches growing up.
 My mother’s family has been Quaker since the time of George Fox.
 I learned to think like a Quaker from my grandfather, Albert Pike, and from my uncle, Joseph Pike.
 Susie’s parents became Quakers as young adults.
 So we’re pretty at home with Friends, though Friends in Indiana were influenced by the holiness movement, and growing up in Church of God, Anderson country surely left its impact on our lives.
 In college and while living in Pittsburgh, our church was not Quaker and our close Christian friends were from a variety of church backgrounds.
 God used this time to both grow in us an appreciation for the larger Christian family and confirm to us that we are “at home” with Friends.
 We’re at in the Friends branch of God’s larger family of Christians.
-LBFC is a part of Friends Church Southwest, a region of EFI.
+LBFC was a founding Monthly Meeting of California Yearly Meeting, now called Friends Church Southwest.
+FCS is a region of EFI.

 From 2009.